Skip to main content

 }

-Pure vs Impure circuits
+Pure and impure circuits

 A Compact circuit is considered pure if it computes its outputs from its inputs without reference to or modification of public state (via the ledger) or private state (via witnesses).
 In practice, the compiler considers a circuit to be impure if the body of the circuit contains a ledger operation, a call to any impure circuit, or a call to a witness.
-At present, all external circuits defined in std.compact are considered pure, so calls to external circuits do not make the caller impure.

 A Compact program can declare a circuit to be pure by prefixing the circuit definition with the pure modifier, which must follow the export modifier, if present, e.g.: